Farmborough: Governance

-An electoral ward with the same name exists.
-Although Farmborough is the most populous area of the ward this stretches north almost to Keynsham.
-The total population of the ward as at the 2011 census was 2,505.
+Farmborough is one of the electoral wards of Bath and North East Somerset, a unitary authority, electing one member to the council.
+Although Farmborough village is the most populous area of the ward, it covers a wider area north almost to Keynsham.
+The total population of the ward at the 2011 census was 2,505.
+Farmborough also has a parish council with responsibility for local issues.